 St Pauls Learning Centre is home to many organisations.
 Please see details on the tenants and the nature of their work below:

 LGBT Bristol is the brand name for The Bristol Lesbian, Gay, Bisexual and Transgender Forum established in 1994.
 They are core funded by Bristol City Council, Safer Bristol for Hate Crime and Lloyds Foundation/Public Health funding for Walk Out.
 Their aim is to challenge homophobia, biphobia and transphobia in Bristol and the wider community, to publicise and promote, events and information targeted at the LGBT community, and to enable the community to have a voice and influence in local consultations and policy making.
-They are also actively seeking further funding to support new LGB and T support groups.
-Click here to find out more.
+They are also actively seeking further funding to support new LGBT support groups.

 Trauma Foundation South West